kaushal-kumar-2109/todo-task/README.md

 # todo-task

+Soution:
+Solution are provided the solution which i founed i taken help from online for solving some errors.

 📋 OBJECTIVE
 Build a simple Todo List application using HTML, CSS(Framework: Bootstrap), JS (ES6),  API Integrations that interacts with a Dummy API for fetching and adding tasks.
 The application should support:
 1) Viewing todos (paginated)